Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/lightning_lite.rst

-If you require custom data or model device placement, you can deactivate :class:`~pytorch_lightning.lite.LightningLite` automatic placement by doing ``self.setup_dataloaders(..., move_to_device=False)`` for the data and ``self.setup(..., move_to_device=False)`` for the model.
+If you require custom data or model device placement, you can deactivate :class:`~lightning_lite.lite.LightningLite` automatic placement by doing ``self.setup_dataloaders(..., move_to_device=False)`` for the data and ``self.setup(..., move_to_device=False)`` for the model.
-Furthermore, you can access the current device from ``self.device`` or rely on :meth:`~pytorch_lightning.lite.LightningLite.to_device` utility to move an object to the current device.
+Furthermore, you can access the current device from ``self.device`` or rely on :meth:`~lightning_lite.lite.LightningLite.to_device` utility to move an object to the current device.

-.. note:: We recommend instantiating the models within the :meth:`~pytorch_lightning.lite.LightningLite.run` method as large models would cause an out-of-memory error otherwise.
+.. note:: We recommend instantiating the models within the :meth:`~lightning_lite.lite.LightningLite.run` method as large models would cause an out-of-memory error otherwise.

 .. tip::

-    If you have hundreds or thousands of lines within your :meth:`~pytorch_lightning.lite.LightningLite.run` function and you are feeling unsure about them, then that is the correct feeling.
+    If you have hundreds or thousands of lines within your :meth:`~lightning_lite.lite.LightningLite.run` function and you are feeling unsure about them, then that is the correct feeling.
     In 2019, our :class:`~pytorch_lightning.core.module.LightningModule` was getting larger and we got the same feeling, so we started to organize our code for simplicity, interoperability and standardization.